Vatsim-Scandinavia/controlcenter/docs/configuration/system.md

     php artisan user:makeadmin
     ```

 You'll be asked to provide a CID and an area that the user is an administrator in.
-Assuming you change the areas to ones of your own, selecting the first area means you won't need to repeat this process right after customising your subdivision's areas.
+Assuming you change the areas to ones of your own, selecting the first area means you won't need to repeat this process right after customising your division's areas.

 ## Next steps